-INTRODUCTION

-Background
+INTRODUCTION Background

-Respiratory viral infections (RVIs), such as influenza, respiratory syncytial virus (RSV), and severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), are frequently associated with hospital admission, particularly among vulnerable populations such as elderly individuals and those with chronic health conditions.(1) Despite their prevalence and impact, there is a lack of detailed understanding regarding the clinical course, phenotypic variability, and long-term outcomes of the wider spectrum of RVIs.
-Previous studies have often focused on single viral pathogens or specific patient populations, often neglecting the broader spectrum of respiratory viruses and their diverse clinical presentations.
+Respiratory viral infections (RVIs), such as influenza, respiratory syncytial virus (RSV) and SARS-CoV-2, are frequently associated with hospital admission, particularly among vulnerable populations such as elderly individuals and those with chronic health conditions.
+Despite their prevalence and impact, there is a lack of detailed understanding regarding the clinical course, phenotypic variability and long-term outcomes of the wider spectrum of RVIs.
+Previous studies have often focused on single viral pathogens or specific patient populations, often neglecting the broader spectrum of respiratory viruses and their diverse clinical presentations. ^{2 3 4}

-The recent Coronavirus disease (COVID-19) pandemic has underscored the need for research that links clinical care with rapid translation of new treatment discoveries(4).
-Understanding the natural history of acute respiratory viral infections and recovery will facilitate improved clinical management and potentially identify intervention options for those at risk of severe disease, resulting in health economic benefits.
+The recent COVID-19 pandemic has underscored the need for research that links clinical care with rapid translation of new treatment discoveries.
+Understanding the natural history of acute RVIs and recovery will facilitate improved clinical management and potentially identify intervention options for those at risk of severe disease, resulting in health economic benefits.

-The UNIVERSAL observational study aims to address these critical knowledge gaps by providing a comprehensive analysis of RVIs in a diverse cohort of hospitalised adults in the UK.
-By capturing detailed clinical, biological, and economic data across multiple time points, this study seeks to enhance our understanding of the natural history of these infections, identify biomarkers for disease severity and recovery, and allow optimal design of future interventional studies.
+The Understanding Infection, Viral Exacerbation and Respiratory Symptoms at Admission-Longitudinal (UNIVERSAL) observational study aims to address these critical knowledge gaps by providing a comprehensive analysis of RVIs in a diverse cohort of hospitalised adults in the UK.
+By capturing detailed clinical, biological and economic data across multiple time points, this study seeks to enhance our understanding of the natural history of these infections, identify biomarkers for disease severity and recovery and allow optimal design of future interventional studies.

-Objectives of the UNIVERSAL Study
+Objectives of the UNIVERSAL study

-Primary Objectives
+Primary objectives

-• Develop phenotypic characterisation of the heterogeneous nature of acute respiratory viral infection and recovery seen in patients admitted to hospital with respiratory symptoms.
+Develop phenotypic characterisation of the heterogeneous nature of acute RVI and recovery seen in patients admitted to hospital with respiratory symptoms.

-Secondary Objectives
+Secondary objectives

-- Enable accurate stratification of patients for the optimal design of future studies on novel pharmacological and non-pharmacological treatment strategies. - Establish a biorepository of biological samples to facilitate endotype-level understanding of disease clusters. - Develop an understanding of healthcare cost estimates for each patient. - 123 Exploratory Objectives - Explore immune and inflammatory biomarkers associated with virus type, disease severity, recovery, and length of stay to enable a precision medicine strategy.
+- ► Enable accurate stratification of patients for the optimal design of future studies on novel pharmacological and non-pharmacological treatment strategies. - ► Establish a biorepository of biological samples to facilitate endotype-level understanding of disease clusters. - ▶ Develop an understanding of healthcare cost estimates for each patient.